OpenLiberty/open-liberty/SECURITY.md

 ## Supported Versions

-Fixes are only applied to the forwards development branch and therefore available in a future version of Open Liberty.
+Fixes are only applied to the forward development branch (`master`) and therefore only available in a future version of Open Liberty.

 ## Reporting a Vulnerability